agarciangulo/Task-Manager-5.8/docs/SPIKE_ARCHITECTURE.md

   - "unknown": No classification could be determined
 - If classification is "unknown" AND the task seems important, add a question to missing_context

+MATCH TYPE RULES:
+- "status_change": User says "finished", "completed", "done with", "blocked on", "cancelled"
+- "progress_update": User says "worked on", "continued", "made progress on", "more work on"
+- "recurring_activity": Discrete activities with signals like "daily", "weekly", "standup", "sync"
+- "new_task": No indication this relates to an existing task
+- When user mentions completing a task, add to BOTH tasks array (with status=completed) AND status_updates array
+- When user mentions continued work, add to BOTH tasks array AND progress_updates array

 GENERAL RULES:
 - If intent is "query", tasks array should be empty
 - Always preserve the raw_text for each task